WordPress/wordpress-playground/packages/php-wasm-browser/docs/index.md

 <a href="page.php">Go to page.php</a>
 ```

-Imagine our `index.html` rendered that in a `<div>` instead of an `<iframe>`.
+Imagine our `index.html` rendered it in a `<div>` instead of an `<iframe>`.
 As soon as you clicked on that link, the browser would try to navigate from `index.html` to `page.php`.
 However, `index.html` runs the entire PHP app including the Worker Thread, the PHPServer, and the traffic control connecting them to the Service Worker.
 Navigating away from it would destroy the app.

 Now, consider an iframe with the same link in it: